Skip to content

 File Cache

-ft-sdk version 1.7.2 and above supports writing synchronization cache and RUM aggregated data to file cache.
+ft-sdk version 1.7.2 and above supports writing sync cache and RUM aggregated data to file cache.
 To ensure a smooth upgrade from older versions, the SDK still uses SQLite cache by default; if you wish to enable file cache, you can explicitly enable it in FTSDKConfig.

 FTSDKConfig config = FTSDKConfig.builder(datawayUrl, clientToken)